 John's solo career has grown over the past few years: with sell out concerts at the Gladstone Theatre Port Sunlight and the Rodewald Suite at the Liverpool Philharmonic.
 Stan Ambrose profiled the talented Liverpudlian four times on the popular Folkscene Show on BBC Radio Merseyside.
 Back in 2009 John was delighted to learn that his song “What a Day I've Had” achieved International acclaim by finishing second in the Indie International Song-writing Competition, where his entry was judged by Severin Browne the Motown Recording Artist, whose songs have been cut by Thelma Houston, Patti Dahlstrom, Colin Blunstone, The Dillards, and Pamela Stanley, who had a major hit with Severin's "I Don't Want To Talk About It.”

 Recently John has been working on a number of new ventures in particular his Simply Dylan project which has received fantastic reviews on their UK tours with SJM Concerts.
-Whether using a full band or performing an acoustic set John's interpretations of one the world most prodigious songwriters has gone from strength to strength; from 7 sell out gigs at the Cavern, to a Spanish Tour and performing at the Troubadour London and the Liverpool Philharmonic Hall.
+Whether using a full band or performing an acoustic set John's interpretations of one the world most prodigious songwriters has gone from strength to strength; from 7 sell out gigs at the Cavern, to a Spanish Tour and performing at the Troubadour London, the Liverpool Philharmonic Hall and opening up the IOW Festival on the Big Top Stage.
 Simply Dylan is a remarkable project which is gathering momentum and delighting Dylan fans young and old.